Captain Jack's

 Alaska Fishing Charters

 Captain Jack's is located on the docks in Seward, Alaska.
-Each day we see catches brought to the scales by many of the boats in the Seward fishing charter fleet.
-Having a first-hand look, we know which Seward salmon and halibut fishing charters thrive.
+Having a first-hand look at each catch, we know which Seward fishing charters routinely find the fish.
 We can point you in the right direction to tip the scales in your favor.

 Learn More